Christine McGlade

-Christine McGlade (born August 25, 1963) is a Canadian digital designer, strategist, executive, lecturer, former television producer, and children's television host.
+Christine Moya McGlade (born August 25, 1963) is a Canadian digital designer and strategist, executive, and professor, as well as a former television producer, and children's television host.
+She is best known for hosting You Can't Do That on Television.

 Overview

-McGlade is best known for her long run as host of the internationally popular kids sketch comedy TV program You Can't Do That on Television.
-She was with the show from its very beginning as a local attraction on Ottawa, Ontario, television station CJOH-TV in 1979 until partway through the 1986 season.
+McGlade is best known for her long run as host of the internationally popular kids sketch comedy TV program You Can't Do That on Television, which aired on the CTV Television Network in Canada and Nickelodeon in the United States.
+She was with the show from its very beginning as a local television show on Ottawa, Ontario, television station CJOH-TV in 1979 until partway through the 1986 season.
 (In 1985 and 1986 Alasdair Gillis was her co-host.)
-She also served as host for Whatever Turns You On, the short-lived spinoff that aired on Canada's CTV network in the fall of 1979.
+She also served as host for Whatever Turns You On, the short-lived spinoff that aired on CTV in the fall of 1979.

 For nine years, McGlade was the Director of Interactive at Ontario's public educational television network, TVOntario.
-During her tenure there, she was the executive in charge of production for TVO on successful and well-known Transmedia Projects such as Inside Disaster, Chocolocate, and Green Heroes.
-Her work has focused on social issues and she was Director of Interactive for Canada's largest volunteer network, getinvolved.ca and was a senior partner at communications firm Q Media Solutions.
+During her tenure there, she was the executive in charge of production for TVO on Transmedia Projects such as Inside Disaster, Chocolocate, and Green Heroes.

+She also worked on social issues as Director of Interactive for Canada's largest volunteer network, getinvolved.ca.

+McGlade was a senior partner at communications firm Q Media Solutions.
 She is the founder and senior partner of Analytical Engine Interactive Inc., a service design and digital strategy consultancy and is a lecturer teaching digital strategy, data analytics and visualization at OCAD University and design and communications at Humber College, Centennial College, and Sheridan College.

 TV host and acting

 You Can't Do That on Television

 McGlade became a cast member on You Can't Do That on Television by "accident", according to fansite YCDTOTV.com.
 When show creator Roger Price held auditions for the show in the fall of 1978, McGlade went to the auditions only to support a friend.
 She had no ambitions in acting or show business, but Price insisted that she either audition or leave.
 McGlade auditioned and was chosen for the show, although her friend was not.

-During the live, local, hour-long episodes that aired on CJOH in 1979 and 1981, she often introduced the live contest segments and music videos.
+During the live local, hour-long episodes that aired on CJOH in 1979 and 1981, she often introduced the live contest segments and music videos.
 In later years, after the show was converted into a half-hour program devoted exclusively to comedy, McGlade became the focal point of many of the episodes' story lines.